mcantow/mcantow.github.io/README.md

 This repository contains the code for my personal resume website, a simple and fully serverless single-page application (SPA) built with vanilla HTML, CSS, and JavaScript.
 The site is deployed using GitHub Pages and enhanced with Cloudflare services for performance and security.

+My goal with this project is to keep the implementation as simple as possible, so that a non technical person could feasibly fork my repo and build their own personal website!

 ## Architecture

 ### GitHub Pages and Cloudflare